A list of the best lens hoods, screen protectors, cases, straps, thumb grips, soft shutters for the Fuji X100F.

 Fujifilm X100F Lens Converters

 There are two new lens converters available for the X100F.
 They’ll also work on the previous models.
-The big advantage of using the new lens converters with the X100F is that they now are able to notify the camera when they are screwed on.
-Previously you would have to go into the menus and manually tell the camera the lens converters are mounted.
+The big advantage of using the new lens converters with the X100F is that they can now notify the camera when they are screwed on.
+Previously, you would have to go into the menus and manually tell the camera that the lens converters are mounted.
 This would tell the camera to correct for distortion and vignetting.
-If you forgot to turn this on, or off, then you’re left with a weird image that’s corrected for the wrong lens.
+If you forgot to turn this on or off, then you’re left with a weird image that’s corrected for the wrong lens.

 New Versions